arvssynd/Postock/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

+How to launch the app:
+- npm install -g firebase-tools@latest
+- firebase login
+- npm i
+- npm run build
+- firebase serve

+How to deploy:
+- firebase deploy

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.